magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

   "0.4.0-SNAPSHOT"

     > NOTE 1: `-SNAPSHOT` qualifies a version
     > "as-yet-unreleased".
-Under the wood, `maven`, on which both
+Under the hood, `maven`, on which both
     > `leiningen` and `boot` are based, will fetch the most recently
     > deployed `-SNAPSHOT` version.
 Even if this behavior slows down
     > the build process, in a continuous integration scenario it